Debridement of the Sinus Cavity after ESS

 - Insurance companies which profess to use Medicare approaches to reimbursements should use all of the critical elements of those formulations to be consistent with the work values and payment rules inherent in the Medicare concepts mentioned.

 - Sinus surgery is unilateral in nature as are debridements done thereafter.
 Payments for these procedures should be also.
-Adopted 10-18-12 Guidelines are not a substitute for the experience and judgment of a physician and are developed to enhance the physicians' ability to practice evidence-based medicine.

 Important Disclaimer Notice (updated 7/31/14)